 1. Quit Eclipse.

-2. Go to Applications > Utilities and launch Activity Monitor.
+2. Go to Applications > Utilities and open Activity Monitor.

-3. Search for Eclipse in the search bar and if you find any processes, select them and press Quit Process.
+3. Search for Eclipse in the search bar, and if you find any processes, select them and click Quit Process (x in the toolbar).

 4. Open a new Finder menu and choose your user Home folder in the sidebar.

 5. Look for two directories.
-One is called ‘eclipse’ and the other, ‘eclipse-workspace’.
+One is called ‘eclipse’, and the other is ‘eclipse-workspace’.
 Drag both to the Trash.

 6. Click the Go menu in the Finder and then Go to Folder.
 Paste each of the locations below into the box, one at a time.
-Drag the folders to the Trash.
+Drag any files or folders you find there that have Eclipse in their name to the Trash.

 ~/